JuM1697/THM-WriteUps/Volt Typhoon Write-Up/Readme.md

 ## Summary
-In this challenge, we followed the traces of an attack by the adversary "Volt Typhoon".
+In this challenge, we traced the stealthy steps of the “Volt Typhoon” adversary as they executed a well-coordinated, multi-stage attack.
-We began examining the attack by identifying an arbitrary "Password Change" event for the user "dean-admin".
-Following the traces, we verified that a new admin user had indeed been created around the time the "dean-admin" account was compromised.
-Subsequently, several logs indicated potential information-gathering actions by the threat actor, including retrieving information about local drives using "wmic" and creating Active Directory copies with the help of "ntdsutil".
-Later on, the AD copy was compressed and encrypted with a password using a common archiving tool.
-To gain persistence, there were successful attempts to create a WebShell with Base64-encoded text using .jspx or .aspx files.
-The adversary covered their tracks by deleting several registry entries related to MRU records and renaming files to less descriptive names that would have otherwise raised suspicion.
+The investigation kicked off with a seemingly routine "Password Change" event tied to the dean-admin account.
+At first glance, it could’ve been benign — but as we dug deeper, it became clear this was the attacker’s first foothold.
+Around the same time, a new administrative user was created, confirming that dean-admin had been compromised and repurposed for persistence.

+From there, the activity picked up.
+The attacker began probing the environment, using wmic to enumerate local drives and ntdsutil to generate a snapshot of Active Directory — classic reconnaissance and data gathering moves.
+The AD data was then compressed and encrypted using a familiar archiving tool, hinting at preparations for exfiltration.

+Persistence was established quietly through the deployment of a WebShell — cleverly disguised in .jspx and .aspx files, with payloads obfuscated using Base64.
+Subtle, but effective.

-In the process of escalating privileges, the adversary queried the registry for stored secrets from applications like PuTTY and also downloaded Mimikatz using an encoded command.
+To stay under the radar, the adversary wiped traces of their actions by clearing MRU (Most Recently Used) registry entries and renaming key files to avoid raising alarms.
+In their privilege escalation efforts, they hunted for stored secrets — querying the registry for applications like PuTTY — and pulled down Mimikatz via an encoded PowerShell command.

-After successfully escalating privileges, we observed lateral movement activities, including copying the WebShell to host server-02.
+With elevated access secured, lateral movement came next.
+The WebShell was copied over to server-02, showing clear signs of an expanding presence across the network.

-To finally achieve their objectives, the adversary copied several financial CSV files and likely attempted to exfiltrate them later using "netsh" and a connection to the C2 network.
+In the final stretch, the attacker zeroed in on their objective: sensitive financial data.
+They copied multiple .csv files and likely attempted to exfiltrate them using netsh to establish a connection with their C2 infrastructure.
+To cover their exit, they used wevtutil cl to clear event logs and erase evidence of the breach.
-As a final step to cover the tracks of the attack, several logs were deleted using "wevtutil cl".

 ## END
 I hope you enjoyed reading my write-up and that it helped you while you were struggling to find any of the answers.